1. What is StartupAmsterdam?

 In short: this link.

-Tell me more: The StartupAmsterdam website offers a useful calendar of all the startup-related events in Amsterdam.
+Tell me more: The StartupAmsterdam website offers a complete calendar of all startup & tech events in Amsterdam.
 The calendar is open to all to upload startup events taking place in Amsterdam, just hit the “Submit Event” button.
-After we agree that your event is relevant to Amsterdam’s startup community it will show up on the calendar!
+After we agree that your event is relevant to Amsterdam’s startup community, it will show up on the calendar!

 10. And then for the things you don’t ask us but we highly recommend:

-Sign up for our newsletter: it delivers the best events and opportunities to your e-mail inbox.
+Sign up for our newsletter: it delivers a monthly recap on events, opportunities and highlights to your e-mail inbox.